Schedules

 4 p.m.: Henna | Sonal Mistry

-The art form of applying henna (known as mehndi) has been a part of many cultures for thousands of years.
+Enjoy a free Henna tattoo at the Cultural Pavilion by CultureALL while learning about the art form known as Mehndi.
+It has been a part of many cultures for thousands of years.
 This ancient practice spans several cultures and traditions and varies from region to region.
 Like all symbols, the varying designs often mean different things to different cultures.
 Henna art is associated with Indian culture and its use as a ceremonial art form for wedding ceremonies.
 Indian designs are made of a delicate blending of fine lines creating a striking pattern which covers a larger area of the skin such as the hands and feet.

 Saturday